CodingDog67/Dockering-around/README.md

 </details>

 ## 4) Multicontainers
-Building and running multicontainer apps
+Building and running multicontainer apps - development-only setup!

 We base this on an application example app that takes customer goals, saves them and deletes them again if needed.
 Like a smal goal - to do list.
 It will run a back and front end and be based on a mongodb server.
 End-goal is: \